|

 after World War I, and which was followed by a second phase that began in

-World War I and preceded Surrealism by a few years.
+began around 1919 and preceded Surrealism by several years.
 Together the two phases spanned

 approximately four decades, with residual works after